akshay-kamath/Data-Science-Portfolio/MLOps/End-to-End MLOps for Bike Demand Forecasting/README.md

-# MLOps Pipeline for Tabular Regression with Vertex AI
+# MLOps Pipeline for Bike Demand Forecasting with Vertex AI

-This project implements an MLOps pipeline for a tabular regression task using Vertex AI Pipelines.
+This project implements an MLOps pipeline for a Bike Demand Forecasting using Vertex AI Pipelines.
 The pipeline automates the process of training, evaluating and deploying a machine learning model to predict bike sharing demand.

 ## Project Structure

-- `challenge-notebook.ipynb`: A Jupyter notebook that contains the initial data exploration, model training, and deployment steps.
+- `notebook.ipynb`: A Jupyter notebook that contains the initial data exploration, model training, and deployment steps.
 This notebook is used to develop the components of the pipeline.
 - `build_pipeline.py`: This script defines the MLOps pipeline using the Kubeflow Pipelines (KFP) SDK.
 It connects the different components of the pipeline in a directed acyclic graph (DAG).
 - `run_pipeline.py`: This script submits the compiled pipeline to Vertex AI for execution.
 - `config.json`: A configuration file that contains the parameters for the pipeline such as project ID, region, bucket URI and model hyperparameters.